 Reviews: The Best Arthritis-Friendly Spray Bottles

 These are my recommended spray bottles for arthritic hands.
-Each of these require less squeezing and effort which means less pain for you!
+Each of these requires less squeezing and effort which means less pain for you!

 Pros: